ajlanza/old-portfolio/README.md

-# portfolio
+# Portfolio
 Portfolio being built from the ground up beginning with some greybox wireframes.
-Eventually this will be a live working model updated with new projects etc. when applicable.
+Updating with new projects as they are finished and always tweeking layout.